node-apn/node-apn/README.md

 - ```socketError (error)```: emitted when the connection socket experiences an error.
 This is useful for debugging but no action should be necessary.

 - ```transmissionError (error code, notification)```: emitted when a message has been received from Apple stating that a notification was invalid.
 If we still have the notification in cache it will be passed as the second argument, otherwise null.

-- ```cacheTooSmall (difference)```: emitted when Apple returns a notification as invalid but the notification has been expunged from the cache - usually due to high throughput.
-The parameter estimates how many notifications have been lost.
-You should experiment with increasing the cache size or enabling ```autoAdjustCache``` if you see this frequently.
-Note: With ```autoAdjustCache``` enabled this event will still be emitted when an adjustment is triggered.

 ### Setting up the feedback service